These change every single day, especially as I get to meet with new people to change my perspectives.

 Traditional signals are decaying fast.
 Years of experience, pedigree, even technical skills where anyone, and AI, can learn those now.
 What matters: judgment under ambiguity, taste, synthesis, how someone thinks when there's no clear answer.

-But we have no good way to measure this just yet.
+But we have no good way to measure this just yet: among humans AND AI agents.
 I'm excited about new primitives for evaluating potential over credentials, data that captures decision-making patterns rather than résumé line items.
-Applications in hiring, community curation, team formation.